 9. …take breaks!

 Be mindful that stress and time go hand in hand and if not managed correctly you can end up feeling like you have even less time to achieve your goals.
-Recognise that being stretched for time is an unpleasant feeling and negativity is the ultimate productivity monster.
+Recognize that being stretched for time is an unpleasant feeling and negativity is the ultimate productivity monster.
 Don’t rush things, take regular breaks and work systematically through your list of jobs to do in order of priority.
 Taking short regular brain breaks will make sure you’ll feel less tired at the end of the day and will probably achieve a lot more in the meantime.
 Be aware of your capabilities and mindful of your workload.
-(We’ve got a helpful article about mindfulness in the workplace right here.)

 10. Finish on time

 Stick to your deadlines and never make excuses – remember that if you keep avoiding work, it will eventually pile up.
 Tackling work as and when it comes in will help you be more efficient – but do remember to leave the office at a reasonable time.
 Tiring yourself out is never a good idea, and being kind to yourself is part of the entire philosophy of good time management.